joti/BGAScraping/README.md

 # BGA Scraping

 This python script provides methods to collect data from the website "Board Game Arena" by web scraping.<br/>
-Currently it can be used to analyze ELO ranking progression of players.
+Currently it can be used to analyze ELO rating progression of players.

 ## Prerequisites